quii/learn-go-with-tests/time.md

 }
 ```

-We are storing _everything_ that gets written to stdout into the `stdout` in our tests so we still expect the `poker.PlayerPrompt`.
+We are storing _everything_ that gets written to stdout so we still expect the `poker.PlayerPrompt`.
 We then just check an additional thing gets printed.
 We're not too bothered about the exact wording for now, we'll address it when we refactor.

 ## Try to run the test